Common sense medicine for busy pediatricians.

 Any acknowledgements should appear first at the end of your article prior to your Declaration of Conflicting Interests (if applicable), any notes and your References.

-It is the policy of Clinical Pediatrics to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.
+It is the policy of CLP to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.

 Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgements and prior to the references.
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.